openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

 mobiusTag: foundation
 icon: /images/social-contract.jpg
 whatIs: >-
-  The Social Contract is a simple and effective way to enable team autonomy and self accountability for engagements.
-The Social Contract or Agreement is created by and for the team.
+  The Social Agreement is a simple and effective way to enable team autonomy and self accountability for engagements.
+The Social Agreement is created by and for the team.
 It looks to codify the behaviors and expectations of the team.
   It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

   To effectively use this practice you should look to create the following outcomes:

-  * Public display of the social contract
+  * Public display of the social agreement

-  * Nobody is above the contract
+  * Nobody is above the agreement

-  * The team agreed holds each other accountable to the contract.
-Having every team member physically sign the contract can provide a good starting point for this.
+  * The team agreed holds each other accountable to the agreement.
+Having every team member physically sign the agreement can provide a good starting point for this.

-  * Revisit the social contract often and update it as necessary
+  * Revisit the social agreement often and update it as necessary
 whyDo: |-
   * Quick means to clearly determine team dynamics and expectations
   * Promote autonomy and self governing of team behavior

-  * The contract keeps the team consciously aware of how they work together
+  * The agreement keeps the team consciously aware of how they work together
   * Establish empathy and context for future conversations between team members
 howTo: >-
   ## Materials Needed